franko/lhelper/README.md

 - gcc or clang compiler
 - curl
 - tar
-- patch
 - GNU Makefile (make)
 - CMakefile (cmake)
 - Ninja
 - Meson Build System, optional, it is required by some recipes

-In practice Little Library Helper on Windows works well with Mingw and with Msys2 but this latter is not strictly required.
+In practice Little Library Helper on Windows works well with Mingw and with Msys2.
 Msys2 provides all the applications above by installing the appropriate packages.
 If you do not use Msys2 it is up to you to ensure that they are available in the PATH from the bash shell.

 On Linux just make sure that the packages that provides the commands above are installed.